crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-marketplace/index.rst

 Here you can find the tutorials for subscribing to CrateDB Cloud via one of the two supported Marketplace SaaS offers.

-Each tutorial is structured as follows.
-First, it covers the signup through the platforms of the respective cloud provider.
-Via either route you then end up at the CrateDB Cloud Console wizard, where you can configure the essentials: your organization, project, and cluster.
-Finally, this process gains you access to the CrateDB Cloud Console.

-To proceed with either tutorial, choose the cloud provider that suits your needs and follow the steps in the relevant section of the tutorial.
-Then, in either case, you will be refered back to the CrateDB Cloud Console to finish the deployment of your cluster.
+The process is very straightforward, you only need to subscribe to the CrateDB Cloud product on the relevant marketplace, and you can deploy your cluster in CrateDB Cloud console.
+This way, your bill can be managed in your preferred marketplace, instead of directly in Cloud console.

 .. rubric:: Table of contents

 .. toctree::
    :maxdepth: 1

-   deploy-to-cluster-aws/index
-   deploy-to-cluster-azure/index
+   deploy-to-cluster-aws/subscribe-aws
+   deploy-to-cluster-azure/subscribe-azure